Special Topics & New Courses

 According to Gartner, 65% of overall application development will be using No-code/Low-code in organizations by 2024.
 Start with understanding the basics of digital transformation, Cloud computing, and how they are evolving the development and business landscape.
 Learn about the next revolution in cloud computing development using the low-code and no-code development platforms.
 Using these platforms, both business and IT users can create business applications with minimal development experience.
 Discover and learn how you, as a regular IT or business user, can solve some of the common and complex business problems using these platforms.
 Understand the power of data and how to build business solutions quickly by integrating data from various sources, incorporating business flows, building internal/external Websites, and including virtual chatbots in your applications.

-- Instructor: Caroline Pitt
+- Instructor: Bill Howe

 - 3 credits; standard grading